viamrobotics/docs/docs/components/servo/gpio.md

 # SME: Rand
 ---

-Configure a `gpio` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a non-`pi` model [board](/components/board/) into your robot:
+Configure a `gpio` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a non-`pi` model [board](/components/board/) into your machine:

 {{< tabs name="Configure a gpio Servo" >}}
 {{% tab name="Config Builder" %}}